getsling/GVMusicPlayerController/README.md

 ## The solution
 GVMusicPlayerController marries the simplicity and API of MPMusicPlayerController with the playback power of AVPlayer, giving you background delegate methods and your app icon in the multitasking bar.

+### The catch
 What's the catch, I hear you ask?
-Sadly, AVPlayer can't play music that's in iCloud.
+Sadly, AVPlayer can't play music that's in iCloud or anything with DRM.
 This may be a major deal breaker for you.

 ### Examples
 Handling a MPMediaPickerController is almost the same!